 Step 3: Attach the Back Plank

-Because the interior face of the back plank is the one that will be seen in your window box (the top few inches, anyway), make sure the smooth side is facing the inside of the plant box.
+Because the interior face of the back plank is the one that will be seen in your window box planter (the top few inches, anyway), make sure the smooth side is facing the inside of the plant box.

-Tip: Cedar planks can be slightly warped; check for plumb and hold securely in place while you screw to force the plank in place.
+Pro Tip: Cedar planks can be slightly warped; check for plumb and hold securely in place while you screw to force the plank in place.

 Would you believe you’re almost done?
 Because you are.
 Nice work.

 Step 4: Position the Sides Ready to Attach to the Window Box Planter

 Position a 1×6 side piece where you want it in your wood box planter.

 This example shows the sides inset about ½”.

 Step 5: Attach the Sides to the Bottom of the Planter Box

 Attach side piece to bottom of the planter box.